-Over the years, people from different continents, race, and culture have tried gaining citizenship of the United States through any possible means available.
-In our quest to satisfy visitors to our webpage seeking information on U.S citizenship test and how to prepare for it, we composed this article.
+Over the years, people from different continents, races, and cultures have tried gaining citizenship of the United States through any possible means available.
+In our quest to satisfy visitors to our webpage seeking information on the U.S citizenship test and how to prepare for it, we composed this article.

 1. Understand if you’re currently a U.S citizen: this goes out to those who have interest in considering themselves citizens of the United States but currently living outside the country.

 On automatically becomes a citizen, if he/she was born in the United States or one (or both) of the parents is from the country.
 If you fit in the above conditions, no need for the test as you’re a citizen already.